Supervised Visitation –NJSA 2A:12-7

 There are a variety of ways to address supervised visits.
 The method will need to be adjusted depending on the reason the visits are ordered to be supervised.
 For example, if the visits are supervised because one parent has a physical disability too severe to adequately care for the child alone, then perhaps that parent’s sibling or parent could supervise the visit to make sure that the child’s needs are adequately looked after during visitation.
 However, if the visits are supervised because the parent has a history of domestic violence or drug abuse, a more tightly controlled environment may be more appropriate.
 In recognition of the situations in which a safer environment may be needed, New Jersey has a Supervised Visitation Program.
 This program provides for safe spaces and neutral, third-party visitation supervisors in order to allow continued contact between a child and a parent while still maintaining a controlled environment to help keep the child safe.

-If you are facing a case that may require supervised visitation, contact us today at (732) 529-6937.
-We have helped many clients get through these types of cases.
+If you are facing a case that may require supervised visitation, contact us today at (732) 529-6937. many clients get through these types of cases.